Vitalisouma/eg-login-automation/NUnitPlaywright/README.md

                 • Test 1: Valid Test for successful login with valid credentials
                 • Test 2: Valid Test for show/hide password functionality
             ▪  Invalid Cases
-                • Test 3: Invalid Test for login with incomplete an email
+                • Test 3: Invalid Test for login with an incomplete email
                 • Test 4: Invalid Test for email starting with a number
-                • Test 5: Invalid Testfor emaiil without a dot before the TLD
+                • Test 5: Invalid Test for emaiil without a dot before the TLD
                 • Test 6: Invalid Test for password with less than 8 characters
                 • Test 7: Invalid Test for password with no uppercase letter
                 • Test 9: Invalid Test for password with no digit